 Why is it then that about 25% of the Australian workforce is considered sub-standard by their managers?
-And in many sales departments, the percentage of poor performers is unfortunately much higher.

 Compounding the cost of this situation is that a top performer is three times more productive than a poor performer, yet you are probably paying them both the same base salary.
 Adding insult to injury, many of these poor performers keep performing at unacceptable levels, often in spite of your efforts to help them improve.
 This raises some critical questions for managers: